python-geeks/Automation-scripts/musicplayer/README.md

 ## How to use
 `python player.py`

-After gui started you can pick song with "Pick Music"
+After gui started you can pick song with "Pick Music" button